 When improving your maintenance program, you need to understand that not all improvements will make the same impact.

 First, focus on eliminating unnecessary maintenance tasks.
-This eliminates the direct maintenance labour and materials, but it also removes the effort required to plan, schedule, manage, and report on this work.
+This eliminates the direct maintenance labor and materials, but it also removes the effort required to plan, schedule, manage, and report on this work.

 Finally, extend task intervals.
 Do this based on data analysis, operator and maintainer experience (or simply on good engineering judgment).
 Remember to observe the results.